ateneva/how-to-snippets/git-handy-snippets.md

 ```
 # keeps a copy of your uncommitted changes in stashes
 # and removes them from working tree so you can switch between branches
+# only applies to files that are already tracked
 git stash

+# to stash untracked files
+git stash -u

 # restore your stashed changes to working tree and remove them from stashes
+# this only applies to the latest stash
 git stash pop

 # restore your stashed changes to working tree and keep them in your stash